-NEW YORK (TheStreet) -- It may seem like a given that you should do your homework before plunking down your hard-earned cash on a company's stock -- but many people don't, according to a study.
+NEW YORK (TheStreet) -- It may seem like a given that you should do your homework before plunking down your hard-earned cash on a company's stock -- but many people don't.

 "There are some investors who simply don't carefully weigh their stock-investment decisions," said Brad Barber, University of California Davis professor and co-author of the study All That Glitters: The Effect of Attention and News on the Buying Behavior of Individual and Institutional Investors.
 "Individuals are heavy buyers of stocks that are in the news -- that is true of good and bad news," he said.

-Some of the questions may see pedestrian to more seasoned investors.
-If so, humor us a little with our refresher course.
-And, of course, knowing all the answers doesn't guarantee a winning stock -- in fact, nothing does.
-But over the long haul, it will make one a better, more well-informed investor.
+Of course, knowing all the answers doesn't guarantee a winning stock.
+Nothing can do that.
+But over the long haul, taking the time to consider these questions will make one a better, more well-informed investor.

-Go ahead and laugh.
-Warren Buffet famously says he doesn't invest in what he doesn't understand; if the greatest investor of the past 60 years is brave enough to acknowledge that he doesn't understand all companies, there must be some wisdom contained within.
+Warren Buffett famously says he doesn't invest in what he doesn't understand.
+If the greatest investor of the past 60 years is brave enough to acknowledge that he doesn't understand all companies, we should all probably take heed.
 This first basic question is a simple one, but that doesn't mean it's easy.
 To answer the question, there are plenty of places to look, including the company's Web site.

 This is also a simple question, which can be made more complicated by all sorts of variations on a company's earnings.
 Investors can read the quarterly and annual earnings reports to check out how much net income the company reported, in dollars and in per-share earnings.
-Tyco and the slew of past scandals drove home the notion that reported earnings aren't always kosher, but later down in this column we'll address ways to mine for red flags in earnings.
+Later down in this column we'll address ways to mine for red flags in earnings.